Skip to content

 • Avoid direct sunlight for prolonged periods — this can cause the oak to discolor.

-Frequently Asked Questions About Herringbone Dining Tables
+Frequently Asked Questions about Herringbone Dining Tables

 Is a herringbone dining table more expensive than a regular oak dining table?